rstudio/pins-python/README.md

 ## Installation

-You can install the released version of vetiver from [PyPI](https://pypi.org/project/pins/):
+You can install the released version of pins from [PyPI](https://pypi.org/project/pins/):

 ``` shell